Astrocytomas account for nearly 50% of all childhood central nervous system (CNS) tumors(1).

 - Peaks in incidence between 5- 6 years and 12 – 13 years

-This is a diverse group of tumors, with several different subgroups and grades:
+This is a diverse group of tumors, with several different subgroups.
+The classification of these tumors is evolving:

 Low grade astrocytomas are the most common CNS tumor of childhood.